2pinetwork/js-sdk/README.md

 ### Public attributes

-On every `tpi` instance you can access the following attributes:
+On every `twoPi` instance you can access the following attributes:

 * `chainId`: the chain to be used.
 * `provider`: the RPC provided instance.